 A process is created with four stacks; each access mode has one stack.
 All four of these stacks are located in P1 space.
 Stack sizes are either fixed, determined by a SYSGEN parameter, or expandable.
 The parameter KSTACKPAGES controls the size of the kernel stack.
 This parameter continues to control all kernel stack sizes, including those created for new execution contexts.
-The executive stack is a fixed size of two pages; with kernel threads implementation, the executive stack for new execution contexts continues to be two pages in size.
-The supervisor stack is a fixed size of four pages; with kernel threads implementation, the supervisor stack for new execution contexts is reduced to two pages in size.
+The executive stack is a fixed size of two pages; with kernel threads implementation, the executive stack for new execution contexts to be two pages in size.
+The supervisor stack is a fixed size of four pages; with kernel threads implementation, the supervisor stack is a fixed size of size of two pages in size.